SocketByte/wss/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/SocketByte/wss)
 ![GitHub contributors](https://img.shields.io/github/contributors/SocketByte/wss)

-WSS is an experimental shell building framework for Wayland allowing you to easily create shell widgets with well-established web technologies.
+WSS (Web Shell System) is an experimental shell building framework for Wayland allowing you to easily create shell widgets with well-established web technologies.
 It is built with Qt6 and QtWebEngine in C++ and integrates seamlessly with any web framework your heart